Bank Of England Cuts Rate By 50 Bps, Unveils Funding Scheme For SMEs On Covid-19

 As of Wednesday morning, there were 382 coronavirus cases and six deaths from the infection in the UK.
 The health minister Nadine Dorries also tested positive for the virus.

-The special measures were announced just hours ahead of the budget presentation by Chancellor Rishi Sunak at 6.30 am ET.
+The special measures were announced just hours ahead of the budget presentation by Chancellor Rishi Sunak.

 'We believe he will announce an extra package of measures (perhaps worth GBP 5 billionn or 0.2 percent of GDP) aimed directly at supporting businesses and households during the coronavirus outbreak in addition to a large-scale, long-term infrastructure spending spree,' Capital Economics economist Paul Dales said.